haesleinhuepf/git-bob-playground/.github/ISSUE_TEMPLATE/bioimage_analysis.md

 * Load an image file from disc and store it in a variable: from skimage.io import imread image = imread(filename)

+* Save an image file to disc:
+  from skimage.io import imwrite imread(filename, image)

 * Expanding labels by a given radius in a label image works like this: from skimage.segmentation import expand_labels